Susan Narvaiz

-Susan Lea Clifford Narvaiz is an American politician.
-A Republican, she is the former mayor of San Marcos, Texas.
+Susan Lea Clifford Narvaiz is a former Republican mayor of San Marcos, Texas.

-She is the chief executive officer of Core Strategies, Inc. and a self-employed consultant.
+She is currently CEO of Core Strategies, Inc. and a self-employed consultant.

 Early life and career

-Narvaiz, a native of Dayton, Ohio, was raised in San Antonio, Texas.
-She moved to San Marcos in 1995 to open a branch office for a national staffing company.
+Born Dayton, Ohio and growing up in San Antonio, Texas, she moved to San Marcos in 1995 to open a branch office for a national staffing company.

-Narvaiz is a former chair of the Capital Area Council of Governments, as well as a chairperson for both the Capital Area Council of Government Executive Committee and the Hays-Caldwell Public Utility Agency.
-She also served on the board of directors for Economic Development San Marcos and the San Marcos Education Foundation and she is a member of the TTC-I35 (my35) Advisory Committee, National League of Cities Finance Administration and Intergovernmental Relations Policy Steering Committee, and the Texas Municipal League.
+Narvaiz has been on the board of directors or chairperson of various San Marcos non-profits.
+She is also a member of the TTC-I35 (my35) Advisory Committee, National League of Cities Finance Administration and Intergovernmental Relations Policy Steering Committee, and the Texas Municipal League.

-Narvaiz previously served on the board of directors for the Corridor Innovation Center, Enlace Coalition, Hays-Coldwell Women's Center, Mainstreet, San Marcos Area Chamber of Commerce, San Marcos Convention & Visitor Bureau, San Marcos Hispanic Chamber of Commerce, and United Way of Hays County.
-She served as Place 3 on the San Marcos City Council from 2002 until 2004.
-She was a chairperson for the Habitat for Humanity Selection Committee and Nurturing Committee, San Marcos Hispanic Chamber of Commerce, and Texas Association of Business Chambers of Commerce, as well as fundraising chair for America's Promise Youth Summit, an auction chair for Friends of the San Marcos Firefighters, a commissioner for the San Marcos Youth Commission, member of the San Marcos Rotary Club, community cadre of the San Marcos Consolidated Independent School District, Narvaiz represented Hays County for the Tri-County Human Resources & Occupational Safety Management Association.

 City politics

-Narvaiz was elected to San Marcos City Council Place 3 in June 2002.
-She was then elected as mayor of San Marcos in 2004 and was re-elected, unopposed, in 2006.
+Narvaiz was elected to San Marcos City Council Place 3 in June 2002, then elected mayor of San Marcos in 2004 and was re-elected, unopposed, in 2006.

 In the 2008 election, she faced Texas State University–San Marcos student Dan McCarthy and retired United States Air Force officer Dave Newman and was re-elected with 50.08% of the vote.